esphome/esphome-core/README.md

 ```

 Next, set the name of your node (here "livingroom") with `app.set_name()`.
 This is required if you plan on using MQTT.
-Then initialize the log so you can debug your code on the serial port of the ESP32 with baud rate 115200.
+Then initialize the log so you can debug your code on the serial port with baud rate 115200.
-Additionally, important log messages will also be published on MQTT with the topic `NAME/debug`
+Additionally, important log messages will also be published on MQTT with the topic `<NAME>/debug`
 (here `livingroom/debug`) by default.

 Following after that you'll want to setup all the connectivity stuff, like WiFi, MQTT, and OTA with the respective